⌘K

 The diatonic chords of G Dorian are: i = Gm, ii = Am, III = B♭, IV = C, v = Dm, vi° = E°, VII = F. These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in G Dorian.
 Click any chord below to open its full diagram and progressions.

-Dorian shows up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
-Its bright sixth gives a hopeful twist to a minor mood.
+Dorian pops up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
+That bright sixth adds a hopeful edge to an otherwise minor mood.

 Practice tips

-Solo over a minor 7 chord using only the dorian notes; the raised sixth makes phrases sound bright without losing the minor character.
+Solo over a minor 7 chord using only dorian notes.
+That raised sixth makes phrases sound bright without losing the minor character.

-G Dorian appears throughout dorian shows up in jazz standards, modal rock, celtic folk, hip-hop samples and film scores. its bright sixth gives a hopeful twist to a minor mood.
+G Dorian appears throughout dorian pops up in jazz standards, modal rock, celtic folk, hip-hop samples and film scores. that bright sixth adds a hopeful edge to an otherwise minor mood.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with G Dorian, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with G Dorian and are a natural next step in your study.